brunogritti/laravel-user-url-logs/README.md

 ## Using

-Use `php artisan make:vue-component` to create a vue component inside resources/assets/js/components
+Use `php artisan make:vue-component ExampleComponent` to create a vue component inside resources/assets/js/components

 ### License